iotaledger/iota.rs/documentation/docs/contribute.md

 ---
 # Contribute to the Project

-**Thank you for thinking about contributing to the project!
-You can contribute in the following ways:**
+**Thank you for considering a contribution to this project.
+You can help it in the following ways:**

 ## Join the IOTA Libraries Initiative